AdityaBhattacharya1/mike-oxlongs-totally-legit-card-checker/README.md

 For the error page, the data is being stored in [state](https://reactjs.org/docs/state-and-lifecycle.html).
 This state data will be cleared as soon as the page is refreshed or the app is closed.
 Apart from that, there is no database which the app is connected to.
 The database referred to in the app is **fictional**.

 **Data Sent**\
 None.
-No data is being sent.
+No data is being sent anywhere.
+The app works offline just as well.

 **Is this app really checking my credit card number for vulnerabilities?**\
 Nope.
 This app is neither affiliated with any organisation nor is it consuming any API.